codeurritesh/Blog_management_Website/README.md

 ﻿# Blog_management_Website

-This is the blog management website which is the first task of bharat internship.
+This is the blog management website which is the first task of the bharat internship.